Gethsemane Lutheran Church

 Gethsemane Lutheran Church is a historic Lutheran church in downtown Austin, Texas.
-Designated as a Recorded Texas Historic Landmark and listed on the National Register of Historic Places (together with neighboring Luther Hall), the building currently holds offices of the Texas Historical Commission.
+It is designated as a Recorded Texas Historic Landmark and is listed on the National Register of Historic Places along with the neighboring Luther Hall.
+The building currently houses the offices of the Texas Historical Commission.

 History

 The first Swedish Lutheran Church in Austin began meeting in 1868.
-In late 1882 the Swedish Lutherans decided to build a new meeting place near the Texas State Capitol grounds.
-Construction was completed the following year, after which the congregation occupied the building.
+In late 1882, the Swedish Lutherans decided to build a new meeting place near the Texas State Capitol grounds.
+Construction was completed the following year, and the congregation occupied the building.
 A second structure, named Luther Hall, was built adjacent to the main building in 1940 to provide additional meeting and activity space.
 The congregation relocated to a new space in 1961, after which the facility was purchased by the State of Texas and became part of the State Capitol Complex.

-After the Lutheran congregation left the church in 1961, community members began arguing for historical preservation of the structure.
+After the Lutheran congregation left the church in 1961, community members began advocating for the historical preservation of the structure.
 The church was designated a Recorded Texas Historic Landmark in 1962, and the sanctuary was added to the National Register of Historic Places on August 25, 1970.
 The NRHP listing was later expanded to include neighboring Luther Hall on December 23, 2004.

-The facility was renovated and restored between 1970 and 1971 to serve as office, library and museum space for the Texas Historical Commission, together with the nearby Carrington–Covert House.
-Since 1998 the sanctuary has held the THC's library, while Luther Hall currently provides office space for the commission's History Programs Division.
+The facility was renovated and restored between 1970 and 1971 to serve as office, library, and museum space for the Texas Historical Commission.
+It operates alongside the nearby Carrington–Covert House.
+Since 1998, the sanctuary has housed the THC's library, while Luther Hall provides office space for the commission's History Programs Division.